xenses/nanotest-py/Tutorial.md

 n = nanotest.Nanotester()
 ```

-_The `nanotest` object is called `n` by convention, just as test
+The `nanotest` object is called `n` by convention, just as test
 scripts live in directories named `tests/` by convention.
-This is
+If the
-important.
-If the object has a different name, the test harness
+object has a different name, the test harness (`nanotest-py`) will not
-(`nanotest-py`) will not be able to examine the results of the tests,
+be able to examine the results of the tests, and that script as a
-and that script as a whole will be treated as a failure._
+whole will be treated as a no-op.

 Tests in nanotest-py are calls to `pis()`, `pisnt()`, or
 `pis_deeply()`.
 This makes it easy to write tests as you code.
 Anytime